Best Practices for Communicating Service Outages or Downtime

 Communication best practices vary with the cause of the incident.
 For example, if the downtime is caused by a natural disaster, reaching employees and customers may be considerably tougher, as regular channels may be affected.

 Most enterprises have disaster recovery tools and backups in place, but without clear communications between responding teams and customers, there may still be a degree of confusion.
-A good way to immediately enable reporting and collaboration between responder teams, communicate progress to customers and continue running business operations is to use a crisis communications and incident reporting tool.
+A good way to immediately enable reporting and collaboration between responder teams, communicate progress to customers and continue running business operations is to use resiliency-communications-as-a-service (RCaaS).

-The right crisis communications and incident reporting tool delivers real-time status tracking on responder activities while sending structured messages and receiving updates across all channels.
+The right RCaaS tool delivers real-time status tracking on responder activities while sending structured messages and receiving updates across all channels.
 It also automates an audit trail of every line of communication and integrates disaster workflows in a mobile platform.
 In this way, your responder teams are immediately in touch with management and with one another.
 Recovery happens faster, and both responder teams and management have the real-time data they need to make the best possible decisions.

 Providing Appropriate Details to Customers